-In 2022, the Credit and Investment Committee held two meetings, one in a physical format and one in a virtual format.
-To meet the business needs, decisions by the Credit and Investment Committee were made during inter-sessional period since mid-June 2022.
+In 2023, the Credit and Investment Committee held two physical meetings.
+To meet the business needs, some decisions by the Credit and Investment Committee were made during inter-sessional period in 2023.
 The Credit and Investment Committee satisfied its responsibilities in compliance with its terms of reference.